henriquea/movtogif-cli/README.md

-I've been using [ffmpeg](https://ffmpeg.org/) and [imagemagick](http://www.imagemagick.org/) manually to generate animated gifs from QuickTime mov/mp4.
+I'm using [ffmpeg](https://ffmpeg.org/) and [imagemagick](http://www.imagemagick.org/) manually to generate animated gifs from QuickTime mov/mp4.
 I created this simple cli to make my life easier.
 I use this tool to take snapshots of interactive UIs and attach to pull requests.

 The default options are optimised for quality and file size.
 The only options exposed are `--resize` and `--delay`.